prdlgroup/prdlgroup.github.io/README.md

 # Program
 Our target is to cover maximum papers in the following domain within 12 months and then keep on repeating the cycle.
 Participants are themseleves the organizers.
-* Weekly 1 Sesssion (60-90 min) + 1 Session (with invited speaker and 90-120 min) every fortnight = 6 Sessions Monthly
+* Weekly 1 Sesssion (60-90 min) = 4 Sessions Monthly
-* Via 12*6=72 Sessions, i.e., 8 Sessions for each track we will cover the most
+* Via 12*4=48 Sessions, i.e., 5-6 Sessions for each track we will cover the most
 * Timings: **TBD**
-* Venue: Offline: Multimedia Lab, Block-II, EE Dept., IIT Delhi, Online:
+* Venue: Offline: Multimedia Lab, Block-II, EE Dept., IIT Delhi, Online: **TBD**
 * Our first session kicks-off on **31st August'23**

 ---